elsawelf/learn-and-think/README.md

 # learn-and-think
-A collection of good videos and materials for thoughts
+A collection of good materials for thoughts and learning in daily life.